mffonua/regex-challenge/Develop/gist-template.md

-# Regex Matching a Hex Value
+# Regex Matching A Hex Value
 Regular Expressions (Regex) are a sequence of characters that specifies a search pattern in text.
 The Hexadeximal (Hex) is a postional numeral system that uses 16 distinct symbols.